Best Multi-Currency Account UK - 2024

 Revolut

-Revolut multi-currency accounts for personal and business customers come with a range of price options from a free standard plan to paid plans which can cost up to 12.99/month for personal customers.
-Paid plans come with extra features and higher numbers of free transactions, but even the free standard accounts can hold and exchange 30 currencies, spend with a linked debit card, and send and receive global payments.
+Revolut multi-currency accounts for personal and business customers come with a range of price options.
+There's a standard plan which has no monthly fee to pay, and several alternative plans which can cost up to 45/month for personal customers.
+Plans which have ongoing costs come with extra features and higher numbers of no fee transactions, but even the standard accounts can hold and exchange 30 currencies, spend with a linked debit card, and send and receive global payments.

-• Other notable features: Broad range of account services including budgeting tools, savings and investments
+• Other notable features: Broad range of account services including budgeting tools, transfers, and perks for travel

 Go To Revolut